5 Charity Payment Gateways Compared

 What is a payment gateway provider?

 Before we get started, let’s clarify what we mean by ‘payment gateway provider’.
-Essentially, a payment gateway is a type of online service provider than can authorise credit and debit card transactions for businesses and organisations online (or traditional bricks and mortar organisations).
+A payment gateway is a service provider that facilitates online payments by acting as a bridge between a merchant’s website and the financial institutions that process payments.
 Think of your payment gateway provider as your website’s doorway to accepting online donations or e-commerce transactions.

 WorldPay